 - The water bottle must not be placed on the table at any time.

-- The water bottle must not be refilled during the written examinations or the GAT.
+- The water bottle must not be refilled during the written examinations.

 - The water bottle must not be shared between students.